Malabon, Metro Manila /Rodriguez (formerly Montalban), Rizal Province, the Philippines

 Curiously, there were farm animals in this zoo.
 Growing up in a farm, I never imagined livestock to be exotic enough to merit an entire zoo department.
 This was for the benefit of urbanites whose agricultural experience was limited to Farmville on Facebook.
 Here they could get a glimpse of the food chain before it had been packed in plastic stamped with a smiling cow logo.
 We chanced on a mother with her suckling young and an epiphany: The rightful recipient of its mother’s milk had to compete with another species – humans – for its mother’s milk!

-Avilon is a literal Birdland, not the jazz club the Manhattan Transfer harmonized about.
-It’s a place for another kind of musical improv – the avian kind.
+With apologies to the Manhattan Transfer, Avilon was a literal Birdland, a place for another kind of musical improv – the avian kind.
 The zoo’s gregarious welcoming party was a company of cockatoos and parrots, saying guttural hellos to visitors and perching on their shoulders for photo ops.
 A cacophony produced by a congregation of birds (small passerines and larger arboreal birds) rang through the aviary section.
 Different species shared aviaries where they socialized by fluttering about noisily.
 Others were more languid and quiet (eagles and peafowl that cocked their heads as if eavesdropping).
 Still others paced around their enclosures (pheasants and flightless birds such as the emu and cassowary).

 Birdhouses that looked like miniature pagodas on stilts surrounded a green lagoon.
 Pigeons were in a flurry of activity, doves on solitary perch.
 Actually, I couldn’t tell the difference between them.
 I just went by a personal, unscientific differentiation: a dove was pensive and graceful (as I imagined a symbol of peace should be), a pigeon, social and rowdy.